danny00747/tfe-report/src/09_security.md

 \includegraphics[scale=0.39]{imgs/403-msg.jpeg}
 \end{figure}

-Figure 10 shows an authenticated user with no proper authorization trying to read all users.
-Only a user with role of an `admin` is allowed to read all users stored in the database.
+Figure 10 shows an authenticated user with no proper authorization trying to read all customers.
+Only a user with role of an `admin` is allowed to read all customers stored in the database.

 ## Open Web Application Security Project - OWASP